The Sports Law Review: United Kingdom - England & Wales

 In relation to sponsorship, there is scope for both sponsor and rightsholder to benefit from the popularity and viewership of sport.
 Sponsors traditionally look to promote their brand in the hope of enhancing goodwill through association with the rightsholder.
 In recent years, sponsors have increasingly looked to access and exploit rightsholder data to support their businesses.
 As for sports rightsholders, they can market the sponsorship rights attached to a sport event or entity in exchange for sponsor investment.
 The structure of this will usually be a straightforward contractual relationship between sponsor and rightsholder.

 Broadcasting rights similarly offer an opportunity for broadcasters to make significant profits as a result of consumer subscriptions or viewership and advertising, while sports rightsholders will attract significant financial investment from broadcasters in return for packages of rights that permit the broadcasting of the relevant sport, usually on an exclusive basis.
 For example, the FA Premier League collectively sold packages of rights to broadcasters in 2018 for the three seasons 2019/20 to 2021/22, with BT Sport purchasing the rights to 52 PL fixtures, Sky Sports acquiring 128 fixtures and Amazon obtaining 20 fixtures21 through the Premier League's sales process.
+In 2021, the Premier League announced that each of its clubs had collectively agreed a three-year renewal of these UK live and non-live broadcast partnerships, with the UK government adding an Exclusion Order under the Competition Act 1998 to enable the league to proceed with the renewals without the need for a tender process – undoubtedly symptomatic of the significant financial impact caused by the pandemic on the sport.22

-The Premier League have encountered resistance to their tendering process for the purchase of the broadcasting rights to the Premier League fixtures, both in 2006 when the Premier League was pushed into making revisions to the process by the European Commission23 and in 2014 when Ofcom launched an investigation into how the Premier League sells its broadcasting rights (albeit Ofcom then dropped their investigation in 2016)24, both largely on anticompetitive grounds.
-Specifically, the Premier League's rights packages were preliminarily viewed to be foreclosing access to the market and limiting the choice for consumers, while the joint selling arrangements of such rights were viewed as amounting to illegal price-fixing in breach of Article 81 of the EC Treaty.25 The limited number of broadcasters that acquired broadcasting rights to Premier League fixtures, as well as the significant inherent value attached to such rights, has thus attracted significant scrutiny from Ofcom in recent years.
+The Premier League have encountered resistance to their tendering process for the purchase of the broadcasting rights to the Premier League fixtures, both in 2006 when the Premier League was pushed into making revisions to the process by the European Commission24 and in 2014 when Ofcom launched an investigation into how the Premier League sells its broadcasting rights (albeit Ofcom then dropped their investigation in 2016)25, both largely on anticompetitive grounds.
+Specifically, the Premier League's rights packages were preliminarily viewed to be foreclosing access to the market and limiting the choice for consumers, while the joint selling arrangements of such rights were viewed as amounting to illegal price-fixing in breach of Article 81 of the EC Treaty.26 The limited number of broadcasters that acquired broadcasting rights to Premier League fixtures, as well as the significant inherent value attached to such rights, has thus attracted significant scrutiny from Ofcom in recent years.

 ii Rights protection